 About

-Dr. Runstedtler offers courses on African American history and race and pop culture at AU.
-She has taught at the University at Buffalo (SUNY) and at the University of Pennsylvania.
+Dr. Runstedtler offers a variety of courses in African American and African Diaspora studies and American studies at AU.
+She has taught at the University at Buffalo (SUNY) and the University of Pennsylvania.
 Before returning to school to earn a PhD in History and African American studies at Yale University, Dr. Runstedtler started out as a professional dancer/actress (most notably with the Toronto Raptors Dance Pak) and then worked in public relations for a national sports network in Toronto, Canada.
+In addition to being a trained dancer, she grew up participating in a variety competitive sports, including figure skating and soccer.

 In her spare time, she is a Peloton fitness fanatic and runner.
-Originally from Canada, she lives in Baltimore with her husband and son.
+Originally from Ontario, Canada, she lives in Baltimore with her husband and son, and their adorable Beabull named Rollo.